mu-semtech/ember-data-table/README.md

 * `pagination` (optional): type of pagination.
 Must be 'page' (only next/previous arrows) or 'number' (default: 'number').
 * `range` (optional): number of pages to show in pagination bar (default: 10).
 Only applicable if `pagination=number`.
 * `link` (optional): name of the route the first column will link to.
 The selected row will be passed as a parameter.
+* `autoSearch` (optional): whether filter value is updated automatically while typing (with a debounce) or user must click a search button explicitely to set the filter value (default: true).
 * `noDataMessage` (optional): message to be shown when there is no content (default: No data)

 By default the data table will make each column sortable.
 The search text box is only shown if the `filter` parameter is bound.
 Pagination is only shown if the pagination metadata is set on the model (see the [Ember Data Table Serializer mixin](https://github.com/erikap/ember-data-table#serializer)).